 From the beginning, screen animation has almost always been accompanied by music.
 Animated films were often created after the music was composed for them and popular songs were often injected in the score.
 Composers such as Carl Stalling defined what is known as ‘cartoon music’.
 He began by scoring many of the early Mickey Mouse shorts in the late 1920s and helped introduce the iconic Silly Symphonies series at Disney, pairing classical music with animated images.

 At the time that Hollywood pictures were transitioning from silence to sound, Walt Disney also produced his first animated picture with a synchronised soundtrack...
 Steamboat Willie (1928) .
 Soon enough, the term “mickey mousing” was used to describe closely choreographed on-screen action and sound.
 The techniques used for synchronizing music with image even led to the creation of surround sound, originating from Disney’s 'Fantasound' which meant multiple speakers were surrounding the audience to create a totally immersive experience.

 In animated feature films, music plays a huge role in the telling of an animated story.
-Who can forget Belle and the Beast swirling through the golden ballroom, or the entire animal kingdom singing the ‘Circle of Life’ as baby Simba is raised into the sky as a feature king.
+Who can forget Belle and the Beast swirling around the golden ballroom, or the entire animal kingdom singing the ‘Circle of Life’ as baby Simba is being raised up in the sky as a future king.
 ‘You got a friend if me’ sings Woody and you feel like he is singing to you.

 Now, I am going to do something terrible that will impact your whole day… I am going to place three words down on this page and a picture.
 I will let them work their magic on you so you can yourself experience and understand the power and influence of sound and music, especially when paired with animation.
 (I am sorry and you are welcome).
 Here it goes, dear reader....